kevva/screenshot-stream/readme.md

 Type: `function`

-Warnings with eg. page errors.
+Warnings with for example page errors.

 ## CLI